victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 export default App;
 ```

 With our components in place, our application should render a map with a single marker.
-We can also render multiple markers if we need.
+You can also render multiple markers if you need.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713862252832/da979ef9-cf2f-487c-a853-8367aae052e7.png align="center")